vml39/cs3110-dbms/dbms/INSTALL.md

 Type `make query` (or 'make sad-query') in the command prompt **in the modules folder** to start the database.
-When promted type the database you want to use, <testdb> or <bigdb> Current functionality only allows the user to SELECT, INSERT, CREATE TABLE, DELETE, and QUIT.
+When promted type the database you want to use, <testdb> or <bigdb> Current functionality only allows the user to SELECT, INSERT, CREATE TABLE, DELETE, DROP TABLE, TRUNCATE TABLE, CHANGE DATABASE, READ FROM, HELP, and QUIT.
 Testdb tables are buildings, customers, dorms, orders, and students.
 Bigdb tables are customers, icecream, and info